 MAFEIP can also help, at a later stage of the innovation development, to assess precisely its value for citizens and other stakeholders (this is the “decision to buy”).

-The potential users of the MAFEIP tool are stakeholders in the health and care sectors who are willing to deploy innovative practices to improve quality of care, better accessibility or more efficient use of resources.
+The potential users of the MAFEIP tool are stakeholders in the health and care sectors who are willing to deploy innovative practices to improve quality of care, enhance accessibility or make more efficient use of resources.

-The MAFEIP support team at Open Evidence continues to provide technical and operational support to all those organisations that wish to use MAFEIP to assess impact and cost-effectiveness of the digital health interventions they are implementing or planning to adopt.
+The MAFEIP support team continues to provide technical and operational support to all those organisations that wish to use MAFEIP to assess impact and cost-effectiveness of the digital health interventions they are implementing or planning to adopt.

-The MAFEIP team is leveraging the breadth of their members’ existing international networks and the multiple connections established through European funded projects to promote the use of MAFEIP across Europe.
+The MAFEIP team is leveraging the breadth of the members’ existing international networks and the multiple connections established through European-funded projects to promote the use of MAFEIP across Europe.

-Regular reports of MAFEIP outputs will be released, illustrating the impact on the EIP on AHA activities.
+Regular reports of MAFEIP outputs will be released when organisations have finished the cost-effectiveness analyses, illustrating the impact on the EIP on AHA activities.